Georgina Henry: Biography

 Henry launched the Comment is Free section of The Guardians website.
 She became executive comment editor in March 2007, and took over from Seumas Milne responsibility for the Comment is Free website and comment pages in the newspaper.

 In 2010, she was made the Head of Culture across Guardian News and Media, which includes The Observer newspaper.
 In 2011, Henry was appointed the head of the paper's website, guardian.co.uk, in succession to Janine Gibson.

 With Eve Pollard and Deborah Orr, among others, she set up Women in Journalism in 1995, and remained on its advisory board for the rest of her life.
 According to The Times obituary writer, Henry was "admired by colleagues for her courage, skill, enthusiasm and trustworthiness, she was a pioneering figure in the field of journalism and a trailblazing example for women in the profession."

 Personal life

-Henry married Ronan Bennett, a Northern Irish novelist and screenwriter, in 2003; the couple had two children.
+Henry married Ronan Bennett, a Northern Irish novelist and screenwriter, in 2003; the couple had two children, one of whom is actor Finn Bennett.

 After experiencing double vision during a skiing holiday in late 2011, Henry was diagnosed with a cancerous sinus tumour behind her right eye.
 Despite an operation to remove her eye and excise the tumour, the cancer had spread to her brain.
 She died on 7 February 2014, aged 53.